26.10.2025

 Pinzi outlined some of the core definition and challenges identified by the initiative research and co-design processes.

-On the other hand, ILA platforms are online platforms to manage funding and credit (allocation and use of individual funding for learning), as well as personal accounts to keep track of programmes and achievements for each learner.
-The ideal set up for ILA platform is to configure as centralized one stop shops for discovering opportunities, allowing transparent and accurate information and enabling also data-driven decision making (with the additional layer of demand side data on participation and use of funding).
+On the other hand, platforms for individual learning accounts (ILAs) are online platforms to manage funding and credit (allocation and use of individual funding for learning), as well as personal accounts to keep track of programmes and achievements for each learner.
+The ideal set-up for ILA platform is to configure it as centralized one stop shop for discovering opportunities, allowing transparent and accurate information, and enabling data-driven decision making (with the additional layer of demand-side data on participation and use of funding).

 Key takeaways and main challenges